This blog post is better than even the best Lisbon Guide book!

 The rivers are Amazona’s Highways Randy Smith wrote in and old National Geographic I found in a backpacker bar.
 Lets go boat hiking to Regal Bar in Eifel’s Iron House in Iquitos, Peru.
 I said to Annette.
 We we’re in Coca at Rio Napo in Ecuador.
 10 days later we arrived – but only because of Annette’s Comminicator 1999 we used to get hold of Randy who gave us the necessary information about how to get there, what to bring etc. That was in 2001

 We have been first movers – no doubt about that.
-We meet many travelers who insist in using guide books.
+We meet many travellers who insist on using guide books.

 But that must be history.

-Covid has changed peoples lives in many ways.
-The most radical changes must be how the world almost instantly has accepted online services even the most conservative online ignorants have refused.
-Today they use Zoom, online shopping, UBER Eats, Shop, Streaming etc as if these services have been there forever.
+Covid changed peoples lives in many ways.
+The most radical change was how the world almost instantly accepted online services even the most conservative online ignorants have refused.
+Today they use Bolt, UBER EAT, Amazon, and all kinds of online retailers.